Productivity whip: Higher wages against the shortage of skilled workers-breakinglatest.news-Breaking Latest News

 And even the pain would have something good: “Structural change that forces less productive companies out of the market and thus frees up workers for more profitable uses can also help.”
 The economist Joseph Schumpeter shaped this power to constantly replace the good with something better the famous notion of “creative destruction”.

 Ragnitz describes the effect of higher wages on an overall economic shortage of skilled workers as follows: “When workers become scarcer, their price (i.e. wages) rises.
 Companies must therefore offer higher wages in order to be able to fill vacancies – and to avoid internal tensions, this applies to all employees in a company when in doubt.
 Higher labor costs, in turn, provide an incentive to substitute capital or technology for labor.
 This then leads to an increase in labor productivity.
 This is the old argument of the productivity whip, which has often been used by unions in the past to justify high wage demands.
-In the case of persistent unemployment, that would of course be wrong, but in the case of a shortage of labour, this argumentation is entirely justified.”
+In the case of persistent unemployment, that was of course wrong, but in the case of a labor shortage, this argumentation is entirely justified.”

 If productivity increases sufficiently, even with a labor shortage, the loss of wealth can be avoided.
 Employees would then benefit from higher wages and, in the long term, companies would benefit as they become more competitive.
 At least all that survive the productivity whip.